Public hearing laws revised; village fire district to be discussed

 The Planning Board and Historic District Review Board continue to review a proposal to close the Silver Spoon Cafe at 92 Main St. and to expand Cold Spring Bed & Breakfast.
 The owner, Hussein Abdelhady, submitted a revised plan on Dec.
 27 that reduced the number of rooms on the ground floor from seven to five.
 The second floor has five rooms available.

 Philipstown Board Member Bob Flaherty said that newly appointed board member Judy Farrell will replace him as the town’s liaison to the Cold Spring Village Board.
-Farrell stopped by briefly to introduce herself at the end of the meeting.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Farrell stopped by briefly to introduce herself at the end of the meeting.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.